-STATE UNIVERSITY OF NEW YORK AT STONY BROOK LIBRARY PERSONNEL POLICY PROCEDURES Revised June 1991
+STATE UNIVERSITY OF NEW YORK AT STONY BROOK LIBRARY PERSONNEL POLICY PROCEDURES Revised June 1991 Second revision, April, 2005

-Г Policies of the Board of Trustees Library Criteria for Promotion and Continuing Appointment Mandatory Review for Continuing Appointment New Appointments 1 2 4 5 Department Evaluation and Recommendation Initiation of Candidacy Special Cases Announcement of Candidacy 4 The Candidacy File 5 Evaluation 6 Submission to the Appointment and Promotion Committee and Operation of the Committee 5 6 7 11 12 3.
-New Appointments 4.
-Evaluation by the Appointment and Promotion Committee 5.
-Evaluation by the Provost6.
+Page Comment [JCA1]: Page numbers will need to be corrected when editing is finished.
+1. Policies of the Board of Trustees 1 Comment [JCA2]: This, and other section titles 1.1 Library Criteria for Promotion and Continuing should be "hot", providing links to same section of text.
+Appointment 2 1.2 Mandatory Review for Continuing Appointment 4 1.3 New Appointments 5 2.
+Department Evaluation and Recommendation Comment [JCA3]: Substitute "University 2.1 Initiation of Candidacy 5 Libraries' Evaluation and Recommendation" OR simply "Evaluation and Recommendation"?
+2.2 Special Cases 6 Simply Domain and recommendation : 2.3 Announcement of Candidacy 7 2.4 The Candidacy File 7 2.5 Evaluation 11 2.6 Submission to the Committee on Library Personnel PolicyAppointm ent and Promotion Committee and that "Comment [JCA4]: Dennis raised the possibility that "Committee on Library Personnel Policy" in this Operation of the Committee 3.
+New Appointments 12 document refers in some (all?) cases to the committee of the University Senate.
+On the Univ.
+Senate's page, I find the Committee's name given as "Library Promotion and Tenure Committee" and read that it "makes recommendations to the Provost for Main 4.
+Evaluation by the Committee on Library Personnel PolicyAppointme Committee nt and Promotion Campus Library faculty concerning all provost of Main new appointments to continuing appointment positions or at the level of Associate Librarian and above".
+5. Evaluation by the Provost 6.
 Action by the President 15 7.
-Appendices 7.1 Sample Announcement of Initiation of a Candidacy for Promotion and/or Continuing Appointment: 7.2 Sample Letters of Solicitation for Promotion and/or Continuing Appointment 7.3 Sample Bibliography 7.4 Suggested Order of Material in File 7.5 Effectiveness as a Librarian: Major Library Functions 7.6 Examples of Scholarly Ability 16 17 19 20 22 25 7.7 Guidelines for Application of Criteria for Promotion to Specific Ranks 7.8 Guidelines for Application of Criteria for Continuing Appointment 26 27
+Appendices 7.1 Sample Announcement of Initiation of a Candidacy for Promotion and/or Continuing Appointment: 16 7.2 Sample Letters of Solicitation for Promotion and/or Continuing Appointment 17 7.3 Sample Bibliography 19 7.4 Suggested Order of Material in File 20 7.5 Effectiveness as a Librarian: Major Library Functions 22 7.6 Examples of Scholarly Ability 25 7.7 Guidelines for Application of Criteria for Promotion to Specific Ranks 26 7.8 Guidelines for Application of Criteria for Continuing Appointment 27